singhalok641/Schema-Design-Questions/README.md

 ## Question 2

-Sure, here's the formatted text that you can copy and paste into your README.md file:

 # Scaler Academy Schema Design Project

 This project is a sample implementation of a database schema for an online learning platform called Scaler Academy.
 The database contains information about students, batches, lectures, assignments, homework, instructors, and more.